Short-Form Video as Search: TikTok, Reels, Shorts, and SEO

 Generative AI has become a standard tool in content production.
 This article explains how to use it responsibly in content creation, with a focus on search quality, editorial integrity, and legal considerations in Germany and the EU.

-SEO + GEO: How Search Optimization Changes in the Era of Generative Search
+SEO + GEO: How Generative Search Changes Optimization for EU Brands

 With the introduction of large language models into search engines, the way information is discovered and presented is changing fundamentally.
 This article explains how generative search differs from classical search, what GEO means in practice, and how companies can prepare their content responsibly — especially in the German and European context.